Portland school board funds construction cost overruns, discusses reducing school budget

 Members also discussed a request from Portland city officials that the district shave $1 million off the top of its $133.1 million budget.
 The board voted unanimously to wait until the City Council votes on the school budget before making any firm decisions.

 The $1.2 million approved by the school board Tuesday will pay for cost overruns in the renovations of Reiche and Presumpscot elementary schools.
-In total, the district has paid around $2 million in added construction claims related to the renovations of Reiche, Presumpscot and Longfellow elementary schools since the projects began around a year ago, and there are still months of construction to go.
+In total, the district has agreed to pay around $2 million in added construction claims related to the renovations of Reiche, Presumpscot and Longfellow elementary schools since the projects began around a year ago, and there are still months of construction to go.

 In 2017, Portland voters approved a $64 million bond to pay for the renovation of four elementary schools – Longfellow, Reiche, Presumpscot and Lyseth.
 Except for Lyseth, securing building permits from the city to renovate the schools took longer than the district anticipated.
 That initial delay led to increased construction costs for overtime, managing construction through the winter, and construction materials, the cost of which has been rising for years.
 To cover those costs, the district has had to shift some of the bond money around.